techlore/plexus/README.md

 ## Explanation
 Google Play Services are an integral part of most Android devices that enable users to utilize their Google account on their phone, as well as enable Google-specific features for applications that rely on them.

 When users move to a de-googled ROM like GrapheneOS or LineageOS, they are faced with opening their standard applications hoping they work.
 Plexus aims to beat the guessing game and allow users to know exactly what will happen once they flash a new ROM.

 ## Navigating Plexus
 Currently, Plexus is just a standard CSV spreadsheet in this repo.
-You'll find it in the main directory.
 You can search for the app you are interested in with the find function in your web browser.

+**NOTE: Plexus is only for applications directly or indirectly from the Google Play Store.
+Please do not submit applications from F-Droid as they are all expected to work.**

 ## What Do The Ratings Mean?
 1. Unusable.
 Mostly apps that fail to open